aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Template/Race
 Template is a set of attributes, usually attributed to race or species, that is applied to characters on creation.
 It usually gives some penalties/bonuses to stats and skills, additional movement modalities, and abilities.
 In addition it affects the size category and appearance of a character.
-For example, an "orc" template gives a bonus to STR and CON, a penalty to INT, "heat sense, proficiency with "strikes" and "slings", as well as resistance to "bludgeoning".
+For example, an "orc" template gives a bonus to STR and CON, a penalty to INT, "heat sense, proficiency with "strikes" and "slings", as well as resistance to "percussive".

 ___
 #### Size category